Crypto Tax Canada: Ultimate Guide 2024

 Swapping an NFT for another NFT: Capital Gains Tax due on any profit made on the NFT disposed of.

-Gifting an NFT: Capital Gains Tax due on any increase value between the date you acquired the NFT and the date you gifted it (unless it’s a gift to a registered charity, in which case it’s tax-exempt).
+Gifting an NFT: Capital Gains Tax due on any increase in value between the date you acquired the NFT and the date you gifted it (unless it’s a gift to a registered charity, in which case it’s tax-exempt).

 A recent trend in crypto is the growth of DAOs (Decentralized Autonomous Organization).
 They are effectively member-owned communities without central leadership.
 It’s an organizational structure that allows stakeholders to make governing decisions without the need for any kind of centralized authority.
 Instead of a small Board of Directors making decisions about the company, DAOs enable the community of token holders (members) to vote on the future of the organization.